 - Don’t accept the first settlement offer – Call Richard Harris before you agree to any settlements, these are usually low offers by the insurance company to settle quickly at a low cost.

 - Be careful when speaking about your case – Anything you say will most likely be used against you.
 Before you give a statement contact the Law Offices of Richard Harris.

 - Insurance Companies will try to avoid paying out medical bills – Medical bills are part of a car accident and part of why we pay insurance, but they will do their best to not pay out on any of your medical bills if they can get away with it.

 - If you won’t settle Insurance companies might ignore you or deny your claim altogether – Ignoring you or denying your claim at first is another plan used by insurance companies to intimidate you into a settlement.

 - Don’t Sign anything until you call Richard Harris – Be careful of the small print.
 This is what the insurance companies hope you don’t read when they ask you to sign documents.

-- Insurance companies don’t have to treat you fairly – Nothing is a guarantee, whether it’s your own insurance company or the other driver’s insurance company.
+- Insurance companies don’t have to treat you fairly – Nothing is a guarantee, whether it’s your own insurance company or the other driver’s insurance.
 They can deny or delay payment in hopes that you will give up and not pursue it.
 We will pursue it for you at the Richard Harris Law Firm.